 Join the NYC Arts in Education Roundtable for our kick-off event, featuring a discussion between Lisa Yancey, Principal from Yancey Consulting LLC, and Durell Cooper, Founder & CEO of Cultural Innovation Group and host of the web series “Flow.”

-This meet-up is for managers or those who have recently transitioned to a leadership position.
-Whether you are young in your career or a seasoned veteran in the field of arts-in-education, join us for this open source discussion where attendees choose the topics of conversation.
+This meet-up was for managers or those who have recently transitioned to a leadership position.
+Whether you are young in your career or a seasoned veteran in the field of arts-in-education, check out this open source discussion where attendees choose the topics of conversation.

-We will brainstorm ideas for the new school year, share best practices and lessons learned in the last six months, and commiserate about professional challenges.
+We brainstormed ideas for the new school year, shared best practices and lessons learned in the last six months, and commiserated about professional challenges.